What Does it Take to Be a Communications Professor?

 Below are examples of industries where Communications Professors work:

-Those interested in being a Communications Professor may also be interested in:
+Those thinking about becoming a Communications Professor might also be interested in the following careers:

 - Anthropology and Archeology Professors